I GOT my first real sense of the best of Gibraltar during a night at the cinema a decade ago.

 People give you the time of day and are always prepared to stop for a chat.
 They are interested (and interesting) and are rarely without an opinion on this or that.

-Even their leader, a high-flying Oxbridge lawyer is personable and approachable… someone to share a bit of banter with, to chat to about the footie or who’s on the bill at Benicassim this year.
+Even their leader, a high-flying Oxbridge lawyer is personable and approachable… someone to share a bit of banter with, to chat to about the footie or who’s on the bill at Benicassim.

 But above all, it is the fabric of the place that I so admire.